Neuroblastoma is cancer that starts

 healthcare provider if you notice these symptoms.
 Only a healthcare provider can tell

 You may take your child to a

 healthcare provider because of a lump, swelling, or other change you've noticed.
 Your

-cancer in children (called pediatric oncologist).
+treating cancer in children (called pediatric oncologist).

 If a neuroblastoma is suspected,

 Blood tests check for certain substances that could be signs of